AlecKinnear/osx-scrobbler/UniversalScrobbler/README.md

 - [ ] Export scrobble history
 - [ ] Statistics and charts
 - [ ] App Store distribution (requires alternative to MediaRemote)
+- [ ] ListenBrainz authentication UI (similar to Last.fm)
+- [ ] Session key storage in Keychain

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+### Development Setup

+1. Fork and clone the repository
+2. Open in Xcode 14.0 or later
+3. Make your changes
+4. Test thoroughly on macOS 13.0+
+5. Submit a pull request

+See [XCODE_SETUP.md](UniversalScrobbler/XCODE_SETUP.md) for detailed setup instructions.

 ## License